-An electrocardiogram (ECG), also known as EKG, is one of the most basic and quick procedures for examining the heart.
+An electrocardiogram (ECG), also known as an EKG tests one of the most basic and quick procedures for examining the heart.
 It is a non-invasive procedure.
 Electrodes (tiny, skin-sticking plastic patches) are applied to the specific areas on the chest, arms, and legs.
 Lead wires connect the electrodes to an EKG machine.
 The heart’s electrical activity is then recorded, interpreted, and printed.
 There is no electrical current sent into the body.

 The heart uses natural electrical impulses to coordinate its contractions and keep blood pumping through the body correctly.
 These impulses are recorded by an EKG, which records the following parameters :